-New York based Indie Duo, The Bergamot comprised of Jillian Speece and Nathan Hoff have a conscious, thought provoking mellow music style.
+New York-based Indie Duo, The Bergamot comprised of Jillian Speece and Nathan Hoff has a conscious, thought-provoking mellow music style.
 Their segment on the Grotto Network “Trailblazers: The Bergamot” recently won them the Daytime Emmy award.

 In September the duo is set to release their upcoming album.
 In between their busy schedule, Jillian and Nathan still took the time to chat with our Altwire family.

 Altwire [Omayra Lopez]: Would you mind telling us about yourself and the history of your band for our readers who have yet to hear about you?

 The Bergamot [Nathan and Jillian]: We are sweethearts from the heartland.
 Born and raised in IN, we started from pretty bare bones.
 Producing songs on kitchen tables.
 The hustle is real.
 It all started with pure passion.

 Altwire [Omayra Lopez]: Was music a significant part of your life growing up?
 If not, who were your musical influences?